Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

 \section{Introduction}

-Hecke--Maass cusp forms are automorphic functions on the symmetric space $\SL(n,\R)/ \SO(n)$ that are left invariant under some lattice subgroup $\Gamma$.
+Hecke--Maass cusp forms are certain eigenfunctions of the Laplace operator on the locally symmetric space $\SL(n,\Z) \backslash \SL(n,\R)/ \SO(n)$.
 Beyond the existence of such forms and structure theory, we want to study spectral properties such as the Weyl's law, the distribution of Hecke eigenvalues, temperedness, and average behavior in families.

-An essential tool, although not the only one, is the Arthur--Selberg trace formula.
-Major difficulties in the analysis of the trace formula arise when either $\Gamma$ is not cocompact, and when the test function is not of compact support.
-In this paper we deal with both difficulties together and solve a long-standing problem raised by Sarnak and Piatetskii-Shapiro~\cite{Sarnak87}*{\S4}.
+Major difficulties in the analysis of the trace formula arise when the space is not compact, and when the test function is not of compact support.
+In this paper we deal with both difficulties together and solve a long-standing equidistribution problem that generalizes some classical results of Selberg for $n=2$.

-Selberg~\cite{Selb56} introduced the trace formula and derived the Weyl's law for $\Gamma$ a congruence subgroup of $\SL(2,\Z)$ and Phillips-Sarnak and Luo showed that the assumption that $\Gamma$ is arithmetic is essential in the non-cocompact case.
-Sarnak~\cite{Sarnak87} established the Sato-Tate equidistribution of Hecke eigenvalues on average for the same family of Hecke--Maass cusp forms.
-This entails to inserting a test function of non-compact support in the Selberg trace formula (equivalently an Hecke operator $T_p$ with $p$ growing arbitrary large), and estimating the geometric side, which in turn relies on the fact that Fourier transforms of local weighted orbital integrals are explicit for the group $\SL(2)$.
+Selberg~\cite{Selb56} introduced the trace formula and derived the Weyl's law for $\SL(2,\Z)$, which is an asymptotic count for the family of Hecke--Maass cusp forms on $\SL(2,\Z) \backslash \SL(2,\R)/ \SO(2)$, ordered by the size of their eigenvalues.
+Much later, Sarnak~\cite{Sarnak87} observed that a variant of the same argument can be used to establish a much more precise result concerning averages of Hecke eigenvalues, namely the Sato-Tate equidistribution for the same family of Hecke--Maass cusp forms.
+This entails to inserting test functions of varying support in the Selberg trace formula, such as a Hecke operator $T_p$ with $p$ growing arbitrary large, and estimating the geometric side in a concrete way.
+Sarnak and Piatetskii-Shapiro~\cite{Sarnak87}*{\S4} then raised the problem of generalizing this to the family of Hecke--Maass cusp forms on $\SL(n,\Z) \backslash \SL(n,\R)/ \SO(n)$ for an arbitrary $n\ge 2$.
+The present paper solves this problem.

-In this paper we prove the Sato-Tate equidistribution for the family of Hecke--Maass cusp forms for $\Gamma$ a congruence subgroup of $\SL(n,\Z)$ for any $n$ after establishing some uniform germ estimates for real orbital integrals of certain bi-$\SO(n)$-invariant unbounded functions.
-We use in an essential way the recent estimate by Matz~\cite{Ma:coeff} of Arthur's global coefficients, and recent results in Shin--Templier~\cite{ST11cf} on families with discrete series at infinity.
-Previously Donnelly established an asymptotically sharp upper bound on the number of cusp forms and the Weyl's law for any $n$ was established by M\"uller~\cite{Muller07} and Lindenstrauss--Venkatesh~\cite{LV07}, while Lapid--M\"uller~\cite{LM09} produced a remainder term.
+Arthur generalized~\cite{Arthur:tr-I} the Selberg trace formula to general reductive groups, by decomposing the geometric side into coarse equivalence classes and constructing truncation operators.
+He further introduced in~\cite{Ar81} the weighted orbital integrals, which enabled him to develop in~\cite{Ar86} a fine expansion of the geometric side.
+Especially important for our purposes are the splitting formulas established in~\cite{Ar81}*{\S6}, and the weighted measures constructed in~\cite{Art88a}.